-The Effective Job Performance Review (not more than 4 hours)
+The Effective Job Performance Review (1 hour)

 The process of assisting you and your organization to design and implement an effective Performance Review System takes place over 3 or 4 Online, Live meetings.
 Please schedule at least two weeks in advance!

 H.L.
 Mencken noted, "For every problem there is a solution that is simple, elegant and wrong."

 So, we hear things about the performance review process such as: